hero media

 Spend relaxing days on Rottnest Island.
 (Image: Tourism Australia)

-Western Australians can lock in an incredible 71 days off by using 31 days of leave alongside 11 state-wide public holidays and weekends.
-By using seven days of annual leave around the Christmas/New Year period, you can get 16 consecutive days off, or by using four days of annual leave around Easter, you can get 10 days off in a row.
+Western Australians due for an extended holiday (hello Euro summer) can lock in an incredible 71 days off by using 31 days of leave alongside 11 state-wide public holidays and weekends.
+Taking seven days of annual leave around the Christmas/New Year period offers 16 consecutive days off.
+Or by using four days of annual leave around Easter, you can get 10 days off in a row – a fantastic time to head north to swim with whale sharks.

 South Australia

-South Australians can get 62 days off with 27 annual leave days, thanks to 13 public holidays.
-For extended breaks, you can use four days of annual leave for 10 days off in a row over Easter, and seven days of annual leave for 16 consecutive days off.
+South Australians who smartly plan ahead are up for to 62 days off when using 27 annual leave days, thanks to 13 public holidays.
+For a solid break, you can use four days of annual leave for 10 days off in a row over Easter.
+Or by using seven days of annual leave for 16 consecutive days off. over Christmas/New Years.

 Tasmania